Engineering company praises Lancaster for supporting its best ever year

-Macclesfield-based Filtration Services Ltd, which was established in 1993, recently won a contract worth £1.26m and has seen its turnover more than double within the last 12 months.
+Macclesfield-based Filtration Services Ltd, which was established in 1993, recently won a contract worth £1.26m and has seen its turnover more than double within the past 12 months.

-Dr Andrew Walker, Managing Director of Filtration Services Ltd, had engaged with Lancaster University Management School, along with other senior executives from the firm, through the GOLD Programme run by the Department of Entrepreneurship, Strategy & Innovation.
+Managing Director Dr Andrew Walker engaged with Lancaster University Management School through the GOLD Programme run by the Department of Entrepreneurship, Strategy and Innovation.

 Dr Walker said: "This is our best year ever and this is down to our involvement with Lancaster University.